sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 The root node always describes the CPU's view of the address space.
 Child nodes of the root are already using the CPU's address domain, and so do not need any explicit mapping.
 For example, the serial@101f0000 device is directly assigned the address 0x101f0000.

 Nodes that are not direct children of the root do not use the CPU's address domain.
 In order to get a memory mapped address the device tree must specify how to translate addresses from one domain to another.
-The <code>ranges</code> property is used for this purpose.
+The `ranges` property is used for this purpose.

 Here is the sample device tree with the ranges property added.